bodo-ai/Bodo/docs/source/decorator.rst

 It replaces the decorated Python functions with an optimized and parallelized native binary version using advanced compilation methods.

 Bodo uses `Numba <http://numba.pydata.org/>`_ for Python JIT workflow.
-The decorated function is replaced with a dispatcher object, which is compiled the first time it is called.
-The function is recompiled only if the argument data types change (not often in practice).
+The decorated function is replaced with a dispatcher object, which is compiled the first time it is called with a new combination of argument types.
 For example, the program below prints the dispatcher `f`, and calls it twice with an integer as input::